pintergreg/ccs24/barriers.md

 ::::::::::::::

 ::: notes
+- I like this photo, not just because it is beautiful, catchy to the eye, but because of the kindness of concept.
+    - building
 - the barrier effect, the separating force
-- sometimes bridges solely for the wildlife are built to overcome this issue
+- some bridges are built solely for the wildlife to overcome this issue
 - in an urban scenario, even a crosswalk, especially with traffic lamps could help
 :::

-## mobile positioning data
+# mobile positioning data

 :::::::::::::: {.columns}
 ::: {.column width="55%"}